GE Genesis: P40DC

 A feature unique to the P40DC and P32AC-DM is a hostler stand at the rear of the locomotive providing increased visibility and reversing capabilities to the engineer while conducting reverse operations.
 When a unit is in operation from this stand it is limited to 10 mph and a dead man's switch protects against movement without an operator being present.
 Another unique feature to the original P40DC were the two strobes above the cab and an emergency flasher between the strobes.
 When they were overhauled, those features were removed.

 Both the P40DC and P42DC allowed Amtrak to operate heavy long-distance trains with fewer locomotives compared to the older EMD F40PH locomotives; two P40DCs could do the same work as three F40PHs.

 Additional deliveries of the P42DC ended up replacing the P40DCs.
-Three units were wrecked (819 in the 1993 Big Bayou Canot train wreck and 807 and 829 in the 1999 Bourbonnais, Illinois, train crash) and scrapped.
-Eight were leased and later sold to the Connecticut DOT for Shore Line East in 2005, and four were rebuilt and sold to New Jersey Transit in 2007; NJ Transit sold their units to ConnDOT in 2015.
-The remaining 29 units were placed out-of-service for many years.
-15 of these units have been rebuilt using 2009 ARRA stimulus funds and returned to service, now in the Phase V livery, except for 822, which is painted in Phase III Heritage livery for Amtrak's 40th Anniversary.
-The units that were not rebuilt or sold have since been disposed.
+Three units were prematurely wrecked (819 in the 1993 Big Bayou Canot train wreck, 807 and 829 in the 1999 Bourbonnais, Illinois, train crash) and scrapped.
+Eight were leased and later sold to the Connecticut DOT for Shore Line East in 2005, and four were rebuilt and sold to New Jersey Transit in 2007; NJ Transit sold its units to ConnDOT in 2015.
+The remaining 28 units were placed out-of-service for many years.
+15 of these units were rebuilt using 2009 ARRA stimulus funds and returned to service, now in the Phase V livery, except for 822, which is painted in Phase III Heritage livery for Amtrak's 40th Anniversary.

 In January 2018, ConnDOT awarded a contract to Amtrak to overhaul their twelve P40DC locomotives at the Beech Grove Shops.
 The first unit was completed in early 2021.
+With the introduction of M8 EMU trains for Shore Line East service, the rebuilt P40DCs are now exclusively used on the Hartford Line.

 Upgraded and "Stimulus" P40DCs

 By 2007, New Jersey Transit had upgraded their P40DC units with updated prime movers to match the 4250 hp of the successor P42DC.
 This was done by readjusting the position of the lay shafts within the prime mover.

-Amtrak has returned 15 of their P40DC units to service as part of a project funded through the American Recovery and Reinvestment Act of 2009.
+Amtrak returned 15 of their P40DC units to service as part of a project funded through the TIGER program, a.k.a. the American Recovery and Reinvestment Act of 2009.
 The first of the units were returned to service in March 2010 after being overhauled at the Beech Grove Shops.
 They were upgraded like NJT's units had been a few years before to have 4250 hp and match the P42DC's maximum speed of 110 mph.
 They also received updated cab signaling systems.
-The upgraded locomotives still have mechanical air brakes, which makes them most suitable for trains that only require a single locomotive.
+The upgraded locomotives still had mechanical air brakes, which makes them most suitable for trains that only require a single locomotive.
 This differs from the electronic air brakes on the P42DC and P32AC-DM.
-They also feature a builder's plate indicating that they were rebuilt under the auspices of the TIGER stimulus program.
+They also featured a builder's plate indicating that they were rebuilt under the auspices of the TIGER stimulus program.